Development of an efficient impurity solver in dynamical mean field theory for multi-band systems: The iterative perturbation theory combined with the parquet equations: introduction

-As mentioned above, in DMFT, the lattice problem is solved by mapping it onto an impurity problem, and how to solve the impurity model is important.
-Ideally, the best choice is using the numerically exact method, such as the continuous-time Quantum Monte Carlo method (CT-QMC)~\cite{PhysRevB.72.035122,PhysRevLett.97.076405,PhysRevB.76.235123,PhysRevB.74.155107,doi:10.1143/JPSJ.76.114707} or the exact diagonalization (ED)~\cite{PhysRevLett.72.1545,PhysRevB.86.165128}.
-However, especially in multi-degree-of-freedom systems, it is not uncommon that we cannot carry out the calculation practically due to its very high numerical costs.
-To avoid this practical difficulty, it is necessary to use a numerically low-cost approximation method as an impurity solver.
+As mentioned above, in DMFT, the lattice problem is solved by mapping it onto an impurity problem.
+The most widely used impurity solver is the continuous-time quantum Monte Carlo method~(CT-QMC)~\cite{PhysRevLett.97.076405,PhysRevB.76.235123,PhysRevB.74.155107,doi:10.1143/JPSJ.76.114707,PhysRevB.72.035122,Rubtsov2004,PhysRevB.89.195146}, which is numerically exact.
+However, in multi-band systems, it can suffer from a serious sign problem and the numerical cost necessary to obtain results with sufficiently small statistical errors grows rapidly with increasing the number of bands.
+In addition, the numerical cost can also increase due to the exponential growth of the Fock space of the multi-band impurity problem in the hybridization expansion of CT-QMC~(CT-HYB)~\cite{PhysRevLett.97.076405,PhysRevB.76.235123,PhysRevB.74.155107} and the growth of the average perturbation order in the interaction expansion~(CT-INT)~\cite{PhysRevB.72.035122,Rubtsov2004,PhysRevB.89.195146}.
+Another exact impurity solver is the exact diagonalization method~(ED)~\cite{PhysRevLett.72.1545,PhysRevB.86.165128,PhysRevB.81.054513,PhysRevB.84.180505,Liebsch_2011}.
+Although the formalism of ED itself is exact, we need to discretize the electron bath in actual calculations.
+When we apply it to multi-band systems, the discretization error can become worse because of the trade-off relation between the numbers of the impurity orbitals and bath levels.
+Since at least two bath levels per impurity orbital are required to obtain reliable results~\cite{Liebsch_2011,PhysRevB.81.054513,PhysRevB.84.180505}, the numerical cost grows exponentially with increasing the number of bands.
+Moreover, the broadening procedures to obtain the continuous spectrum from the resulting discrete spectrum have ambiguity.
+To avoid this practical difficulty, it is often necessary to use a numerically low-cost approximation method as an impurity solver.
 The iterative perturbation theory (IPT)~\cite{doi:10.1143/PTPS.46.244, doi:10.1143/PTP.53.970, doi:10.1143/PTP.53.1286, Yamada4, PhysRevB.45.6479}, which we bring up in this paper, is one of these methods.